-Lastly, keeping all of your bank statements can also help you keep less paper files.
-If you’re not going to keep your bank statements, but still want to keep track of the aforementioned information, you’ll have to keep all of your bank receipts.
+Keeping all of your bank statements can also help you keep fewer paper files.
+If you’re not going to save your bank statements, but still want to keep track of the aforementioned information, you’ll have to keep all of your bank receipts.
 That’s every withdrawal and deposit you’ve ever made.
 Even though you should keep these receipts, you can get rid of them the minute you verify that they’re on your bank statement.

 That’s a whole lot less paper.

 You should keep your bank statement for about a year.
 After that, you can get rid of them if you want.
 If any of them contain information that you might need for a future tax season, keep those statements until those taxes have been filed and finalized.
 This period can range between 3-7 years.

 Generally speaking, however, you only need to keep them for around a year.

 What Other Financial Documents Should You Keep And For How Long?

 There is a wide variety of other financial documents that you should keep as well, but for how long?
 The Financial Industry Regulatory Authority (FINRA) outlined how long you should keep different financial documents.